daws11/Law-Firm-Website/README.md

 For website I chose Noto Serif Lao and Tiro Devanagari Hindi fonts

 ### Structure
 The page is structured in a user-friendly and easy-to-learn way.
 Upon arriving at the website the user sees the home page, where the purpose of the site is explained.
-The website consists of 8 separate pages:
+The website consists of 10 separate pages:
-1. Home page with blog section
+1. Home page
+2. About us page
+3. Blog page
-2. Post details page
+4. Post details page
-3. Booking page
+5. Booking page
-4. Edit booking page
+6. Edit booking page
-5. Contact page
+7. Contact page
-6. Login page
+8. Login page
-7. Logout page
+9. Logout page
-8. Signup page
+10. Signup page

 The website is designed to have a natural flow, with a strong focus on the booking functionality, blog section and contact page.
 Most pages include booking buttons or calls to book an appointment.
 The home page specifically features a booking button right on top, so a user doesn't have to scroll at all to make an appointment.
 This is especially handy and necessary for recurring customers, who will be the gross of the clientele.